oliver-nowak/bellerophon/README.md

 - Classification model training would occur daily, updated at lowest usage point in the day, or concurrently during application deployment
 - Current model is trained using all available data - this is a mistake - we need to keep some of the data for cross-validation in order to understand accuracy
 - Genaration of ROC curves to understand false-positives / false-negatives
+- Would look into serving multiple implementations of spam classification algos instead of relying on one algorithm
+- Would try to narrow the feature space of the bayes classifier to provide better accuracy
+- Would implement a labeling feedback loop for the user to boost learning
 - System needs at least two (2) servers providing email classification in order to provide absolute minimum of reliability; it would be nice to have 'responsive' auto-scaler that spins up (and retires) new instances as needed